 FTC 206 Forest Ecology (4)

 Fifty-one hours of lecture and fifty-six hours of laboratory and field.
 Study of interactions between forest vegetation and the environment.
-Considers how sunlight, moisture, soils and climate impact species presence, composition and growth.
-Human dimension of forest ecology, including critical thinking and evaluation of environmental issues.
-Fall.
+Considers how sunlight, moisture, soils and climate

 FTC 207 Communications and Safety (3)